 Ingenium appreciates your interest in helping to preserve Canada’s scientific and technological heritage and build Ingenium’s collection.
-In the context of the upcoming move to the Collections Conservation Centre, Ingenium is suspending its acquisition and lending of collection artifacts and objects until Fall 2021.
+In the context of the upcoming move to the Ingenium Centre, Ingenium is suspending its acquisition and lending of collection artifacts and objects until Fall 2021.
 For further details, please refer to our newsroom.

 Ingenium operates three national museums in Ottawa: the Canada Agriculture and Food Museum, the Canada Aviation and Space Museum, and the Canada Science and Technology Museum.
 All three share a common objective: to help people understand the ways in which scientific and technological endeavour has transformed Canadian life.
 To meet this goal, Ingenium acquires, displays, and preserves representative objects, devices, documents, photographs, technical drawings, and other artifacts of Canada’s scientific and technological heritage.
 Some of these come from businesses and institutions, but many more are donated or sold to Ingenium by individuals like you.